 And while that hasn't changed what customers expect of service-empathy, speed, clarity and resolution-it has dramatically changed expectations of how customer needs can and should be met.
-That shift was accelerated in 2020 when pandemic shutdowns forced brands and consumers alike to move customer response and services online and via remote call centers almost exclusively.
+That shift was accelerated in 2020 when pandemic shutdowns forced brands and consumers alike to move customer response and services online and via remote call centres almost exclusively.

-Since then, customer expectations have been reset and companies have prioritized moving technology off-premises by continuing to invest heavily in cloud, data and cyber technologies.
-According to a recent Deloitte Digital study, experience leaders say that by 2025 a wide range of platforms such as customer relationship management platforms (CRMs) (72%), knowledge management (70%) and analytics (60%) will have moved to cloud.1 for everyone.
+Since then, customer expectations have been reset and companies have prioritised moving technology off-premises by continuing to invest heavily in cloud, data and cyber technologies.
+According to a recent Deloitte Digital study, experience leaders say that by 2025 a wide range of platforms such as customer relationship management platforms (CRMs) (72%), knowledge management (70%) and analytics (60%) will have moved to cloud.

+The combination of necessity and technology is powering service options and opportunities for everyone.
 New more humanistic chatbots and self-service tools are capably providing options for brands to reduce cost.
 Agents now have the option to work remotely from home more than ever before, improving work/life balance.
 And customers have become adept at seeking service across remote channels.